Graylog2/documentation/pages/collector.rst

 Linux/Unix
 ^^^^^^^^^^

+You need to have Java >= 7 installed to run the collector.

 #.
 Unzip collector tgz file to target location
 #. cp collector.conf.example to collector.conf
 #.
 Update server-url in collector.conf to correct Graylog server address (required for registration)